-The master cylinder is situated under the cab floor.
-Top up with 'Universal' brake fluid to between maximum and minimum marks on the reservoir.
+The brake master cylinder is situated in front of the cab and behind the radiator.
+Top up with 'Universal' brake fluid to between the 'max' and 'min' marks on the reservoir.

 The linkage from the brake pedal to the master cylinder should be lubricated regularly.
-There is also a grease nipple on the lower brake linkage pivot shaft.
+There is also a grease nipple on the lower brake linkage pivot shaft under the cab floor.

-The brakes on the latest 5Ds are all self adjusting discs and only need to be checked for wear periodically.
+The brakes are all self adjusting discs and only need to be checked for wear periodically.
 Have the pads replaced before they get right down to "bare metal".

-If you use your Agribuggy to spread a lot of fertiliser, inspect the metal brake pipes regularly for signs of corrosion and replace as and when necessary.
+If you use your PHANTOM to spread a lot of fertiliser, inspect the metal brake pipes regularly for signs of corrosion and replace if necessary.